bartkmq/Snowkit.docset/README.md

 #Snowkit.docset
-This repository contains offline api documention for Luxe, Snow, Nape, Gesluxe and Rainbow.
+This repository contains a offline api documention for Luxe, Snow, Nape, Gesluxe and Rainbow.

 | Libaray       | Version       |
 | ------------- |---------------|